-During the course of the last 10 years (2013 - 2022), 19,217Ha of oil palms have been replanted on our Malaysian estates equal to 51% of the total area under oil palms today.
-This is absolutely necessary if we are to further improve on the age profile of our established plantations and with that our average yields which is of special importance in maintaining a favourable cost structure.
+A total of 1,722 Ha was replanted with oil palms on our Malaysian properties during 2023 compared to 523 Ha in 2022.
+With this, a total of 17,042 Ha of oil palms have been replanted on our Malaysian estates over the course of the last 10 years (2014-2023), equal to 45% of the total area under oil palms today.
+This is absolutely necessary if we are to further improve the age profile of our established plantations and with that our average yields, which is of special importance in maintaining a favourable cost structure.